gliderkite/sr-cache/README.md

 - Eviction: finally, we need to be able to encode in our type the information that will tell us if the value associated with a given cache key has been evicted, due to the expiration of the TTL, or if its value is still considered valid.

-    We can express this requirement in the type system by allowing our values to be always either valid or evicted via one of the most common Rust tagged unions: [Option][8].
+    We can express this requirement in the type system by allowing our values to be always either valid or evicted via one of the most common Rust tagged union types: [Option][8].
 When the value is set to `Some` it will represent a valid value, otherwise it will be set and returned to the user as `None` when the TTL has expired.

      ```rust
     use std::sync::Arc;